element-hq/element-meta/docs/crypto/trust_v1.md

 ## Behavior for untrusted devices

 When a user has a logged-in device that has not been verified with the identity of the user (using another device or a recovery method + key backup), the device will be untrusted and it is not possible to ensure that the device belongs to the actual user.
-This scenario **can be fixed by the respective user** by verifying the device.
+This scenario **can be fixed by the affected user** by verifying the device.

 To keep security and integrity intact, the following measures will be taken
 - Isolate untrusted devices in encrypted rooms (can't send/receive messages) so that no information is accidentally leaked